lgbouma/gyrojo/drivers/HOWTO.md

 --------------------
 To run the KOI gyrochronology analysis:

+(NOTE: mostly deprecated after the field star gyro analysis approach?
+NB. though that the "fully inclusive" aspect of this, which includes M14/M15 knowledge, might be beneficial)

 1. `build_koi_table.py`:

 Takes the cumulative KOI table, and left-joins it against Gaia DR3, the